SylvanFranklin/nonsense/lib.typ

 #let objects = (
-    "Functor", "Natural transformation", "Monoid", "Groupoid", "Topos",
-    "Pullback / Pushout", "Cartesian closed category", "Hom-set", "Comonad", "Endofunctor", "Fibration", "Lax morphism", "Coequalizer",
-    "Enriched category", "Quiver", "Bifunctor", "Simplicial object", "Sheaf", "Torsor", "Colimit / Limit", "Operad", "Part-whole relation", "Fusion", "Gunk (mereological)", "Tropes", "Haecceity", "Relational ontology",
+    "functor", "natural transformation", "monoid", "groupoid", "topos",
+    "cartesian closed category", "homoset", "comonad",
+    "endofunctor", "fibration", "lilateral morphism", "coequalizer",
+    "enriched category", "quiver", "bifunctor", "simplicial object", "sheaf", "torsor", "limit", "operad", "part-whole relation", "fusion",
+    "tropes", "haecceity",
-    "Large cardinal", "Cardinality", "Hyperreal number",
+    "large cardinal", "hyperreal number",
-    "Constructible universe", "Boolean algebra"
-)
+    "constructible universe", "fixed-point combinator" )

 #let fields = (
-    "Infinity category", "Decategorification", "Mereotopology",
-    "Universalism (mereology)", "Ontic structural realism", "Modal realism", "Substratum", "Zermelo-Fraenkel set theory (ZF)", "Intuitionistic logic", "Lambda calculus", "Higher-order logic", "Substructural logic",
-    "Paraconsistent logic", "Algebra of relations"
+    "mereotopology", "universalism", "ontic structural realism",
+    "modal realism", "zermelo-fraenkel set theory (zf)",
+    "intuitionistic logic", "lambda calculus", "higher-order logic",
+    "substructural logic", "paraconsistent logic", "algebra of relations", "grothendieck topology",
 )

-#let theorems_lemmas_rules = (
+#let theorems = (
-    "Yoneda Lemma", "Adjunction", "Kan extension", "Exact sequence", "Spectral sequence", "Derived functor", "Grothendieck topology",
-    "Skolemization", "Supervenience", "Ontological dependence",
+    "yoneda lemma", "kan extension", "exact sequence principle", "spectral sequence", "ontological dependence",
-    "Truthmaker theory", "Modal collapse", "Essentialism",
+    "truthmaker theory", "modal collapse", "essentialism",
-    "Counterfactual dependence", "Axiom of choice", "Ordinal collapse", "Forcing", "Kripke frame", "Curry-Howard correspondence",
+    "counterfactual dependence", "axiom of choice", "ordinal collapse", "forcing", "kripke frame", "curry-howard correspondence",
-    "Predicate abstraction", "Fixed-point combinator", "Sequent calculus",
-    "Ultraproduct", "Dialetheism"
+    "predicate abstraction"
 )

 #let connecting-frase = (
-    "Implies", "Necessarily implies", "Only if", "Provided that", "On the condition that", "Given that", "Whenever", "Entails that", "Insofar as", "Supposing that", "It follows that", "Leads to", "If and only if", "Just in case", "Is equivalent to", "Exactly when", "Necessary and sufficient condition", "Coextensive with", "Because", "Therefore", "Thus", "Hence", "Consequently", "As a result", "By necessity", "It must be that", "Or", "Either ", "Unless", "Otherwise", "And", "Moreover", "Furthermore", "Additionally", "As well as", "While", "Even if", )
+    "implies", "necessarily implies", "only if", "holds provided that", "hold on the condition that", "exists only given that", "whenever", "insofar as", "supposing that", "it follows that", "leads to", "if and only if", "is equivalent to", "exactly when", "is coextensive with", "and consequently", "as a direct result", "so by necessity", "unless", "and",  "even if",
+)

 #let quantifiers = (
-    "For all", "There exists", "There is no", "Such that", "In every case", "In some cases",
+    "for all", "there exists", "there is no", "in every case", "in some cases", )
-)

 #let adverbs = (
-    "Vacuously", "Trivially", "Logically", "Necessarily", "Formally",
-    "Ostensibly","Hypothetically", "Apparently", "Obliquely", "Indirectly",
-    "Superficially", "Redundantly", "Strictly", "Presumably", "Nominally",
-    "Essentially", "Fundamentally", "Superfluously",
+    "vacuously", "trivially", "logically", "necessarily", "formally",
+    "ostensibly","hypothetically", "apparently", "obliquely", "indirectly",
+    "superficially", "redundantly", "strictly", "presumably", "nominally",
+    "essentially", "fundamentally", "superfluously",
 )

 #let char_to_int = (char) => {